 So what makes credential stuffing a worthwhile cyberattack?
 It’s that 70 percent of people use the same password for at least some of their online logins.
 When you hear about data breaches at major companies — up to 75 percent of retailers have been breached — the attackers gain access to users’ login information.
-That account info is often either reused in other attacks or is sold on the dark web.
+The dark web is a common place for this data to end up.
+Reused stolen information is also common.

 Then it’s a simple matter of plugging the account information into software (botnet) that slams against every known website and app on the internet.
-One such tool is called Snipr, and it can be bought with bitcoin or gift cards.
+Snipr is one example of this.
 With enough data, it’s only a matter of time before hackers match the right combination of login info and website portal, allowing them entry into the backends or personal accounts on websites.

 On e-commerce websites, bad actors can use this information to make fraudulent purchases or steal even more information.
-Even small businesses without an e-commerce component typically allow remote access for employees working remotely, and if the login credentials of owners or employees match the ones used by hackers, the hackers can gain access to the entire network.
-Then additional data is stolen, and the cycle is perpetuated.
+Even small businesses without an e-commerce component typically allow remote access for employees working remotely.
+If the login credentials of employees match the ones obtained by hackers, they have access to the entire network.
+Stolen data is common in this situation.
+A perpetuated cycle is the result.
 According to Shape Security’s 2018 Credential Spill Report, the prior year saw more than 2.3 billion credentials compromised from 51 organizations.

 The Costs of Credential Stuffing

 Victims of credential stuffing attacks face severe consequences.
 Some of these costs are financial, such as the $6 billion cost to the e-commerce sector previously mentioned.
 Other costs are less tangible but no less important.